Yes, but what time is it?

 Which description is right?
 All of them are.

 “Stationary Earth” sounds prehistoric.
 But all of us use it every day when we talk about the Sun rising and setting.
-We don’t talk about the Earth carrying us into view of the Sun in the morning, or getting in the way of it in the evening.
+We don’t seriously talk about “the Earth carrying us into view of the Sun” in the morning, or getting in the way of it in the evening.

 “Earth spinning every 24 hours” is another picture we use every day.
 Down here, we live our lives by it.
-Up there, it feels wrong because of the levitating Sun, and because of the strange bouncy behaviour the Sun has, shown by those ugly loops on the sundial.
+But if we look up at the sky then it feels wrong because of the Sun bouncing north and south and waggling east and west, as shown by those ugly loops on the sundial.

 “Spinning and orbiting” is the way Galileo insisted we should think.
 He did without actual proof, because as far as astronomy without high-precision telescopes is concerned there is no difference between this description and the last one.
 The first time one could really speak of “spinning and orbiting” being proved was in 1838, when Friedrich Wilhelm Bessel found that the position of the star known as 61 Cygni every March was one five-thousandth of a degree west of its position each September.
 Even then, you could stick to a stationary Earth if you wanted to, but you would then have to say that a distant star was dancing round itself once every twelve Earth months, which sounds unreasonable.
 It makes much more sense to say that the shift comes from a change of perspective as the Earth orbits the Sun.
 So that is what we choose to say.
 As a bonus, it leads to the conclusion that the distance of 61 Cygni must be about half a million times the distance between the Earth and the Sun.
 This was the first time anyone had ever measured the distance to a star.